 If a member lives in an area being impacted by a current state of emergency and needs a hotel, our State of Emergency flex request may be the quickest way to assist the member.
 Please see the instructions for more information.

-There are two options for procuring bulk items:
+There is one options for procuring bulk items:

 - Jackson Care Connect reimburses: Provider purchases items and submits request and receipts for Jackson Care Connect to reimburse.

 - Bulk reimbursement requests are limited to items on our list

 - Providers can substitute like items (i.e., buying a different type of phone or tent)

 Below are some examples of items available via bulk reimbursement.

 - City Team shelter vouchers